e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  loop reads the named faces in the snapshot it just published; the first `true` initiates [§10.4](#104-shutdown-protocol) shutdown with *this* snapshot as the final one — the terminal snapshot is the terminal state, no roll-back, nothing [§10.4](#104-shutdown-protocol) doesn't already do. `run!` therefore checks the boundary-zero snapshot before the first step: an authored condition already terminal ends the run at `t₀` with that snapshot final, integrating nothing.
+  loop reads the named faces in the snapshot it just published; the first `true` initiates [§10.4](#104-shutdown-protocol) shutdown with *this* snapshot as the final one — the terminal snapshot is the terminal state, no roll-back, nothing [§10.4](#104-shutdown-protocol) doesn't already do (and its status carries the run's final cumulative diagnostic counters, [§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)). `run!` therefore checks the boundary-zero snapshot before the first step: an authored condition already terminal ends the run at `t₀` with that snapshot final, integrating nothing.
 Default: no stop faces, run to `t_end` — `stop_on` is `t_end`'s model-declared sibling at the same